JulioJu/scholarProjectWebSemantic/README.md

 * I continue to use JWT, even if when JHipster was deleted because as it's stateless, this solution is very cool.
-When I delete the database for each modification of the file sempic.owl, I keep the credentials (as it's stateless).
+When I delete the database for each modification of the file sempiconto.owl, I keep the credentials (as it's stateless).
 Very interesting to test API.

 * But a limitation of JWT is that it doesn't check than the user exists